o3de/o3de.org/content/docs/user-guide/interactivity/input/working-with-the-input-component.md

 1. Press **Ctrl+G** to enter game mode.

-1. Press the keyboard spacebar so that your entity rotates on the local z\-axis.
+1. Press the keyboard spacebar so that your entity rotates on the local z-axis.
 **Example**
 ![\[Input bindings configuration example in the Asset Editor.\]](/images/user-guide/component/input-configuration-example-gamemode.gif)